What is TDS?

 Tax is to be deducted at the time of payment/credit getting due or payment whichever is earlier.
-In the terms of income tax, even a single day is counted as a month for the purpose of calculating interest.
-In cases of late deduction of tax, interest @ 1% per month of the TDS amount subject to maximum amount of TDS is levied.
+In terms of income tax, even a single day is counted as a month for the purpose of calculating interest.
+In cases of late deduction of tax, interest @ 1% per month of the TDS amount subject to the maximum amount of TDS is levied.
 For example, ABC company was supposed to deduct tax of Rs 20000/- on 15th July but instead the same was deducted by the company on 1st August.
 In this case interest of Rs 200/- (@1% for one month) is required to be paid by the assessee.

 - Late payment of TDS

-Tax is to be deducted and paid to the credit of government on every 7th day of the succeeding month in which the tax has been deducted, otherwise, interest @ 1.5% per month of TDS amount subject to maximum amount of TDS is levied.
-For example, ABC Ltd was supposed to deposit TDS of Rs 20000/- deducted in the month of April by 7th of May but fails to deposit the same on time and actually deposited the same in the following month.
+Tax is to be deducted and paid to the credit of government on every 7th day of the succeeding month in which the tax has been deducted, otherwise, interest @ 1.5% per month of TDS amount subject to the maximum amount of TDS is levied.
+For example, ABC Ltd was supposed to deposit TDS of Rs 20000/- deducted in the month of April by the 7th of May but fails to deposit the same on time and actually deposited the same in the following month.
 In this case interest of Rs.
 300/- (@ 1.5% for one month) is required to paid by the assessee.